Admitted International Students

 Private Transportation from the Airport

 Please be mindful of the day and time you will be arriving if you will be making private transportation arrangements, especially if you are staying with a homestay family.
-Packing Los Angeles County is located in Southern California, and typically enjoys warm weather, so pack accordingly.
+Claremont is located in Los Angeles County in Southern California, and typically enjoys warm weather, so pack accordingly.
 You will not need a thick winter coat here!

 Check out the Ultimate Travel Checklist (PDF) created by Projects Abroad for suggestions on what to pack.

 We also recommend bringing a traditional piece of clothing for International Week celebrations, the International Festival, and other cultural events.
 Clothing is a wonderful way to share your culture with others.
 There are also opportunities for student performances, so if you need something to show off your talent (for example, a specific outfit or musical instrument), consider bringing that with you as well.
 Lastly, as a HMC student you will make several industry presentations and have the opportunity to attend many professional networking opportunities.
 It is highly recommended that you bring professional attire with you (i.e. suit jackets, dress shirts, and professional dress shoes).
 If you take any prescription medicines, please arrange to bring a 30‑day supply with you to the U.S. It can take some time to set up your prescriptions here.

 If you come to the U.S. without the documentation listed here, you may still be granted admission at the discretion of the port of entry officer.
 If the officer lets you in, you will be given an I-515A Form.
 This allows you to stay in the U.S. for 30 days to give you time to prove lawful entry.
 If you receive an I-515A form, come to the International Student Services office immediately upon arrival.
 You can avoid this process, though, by having the documents listed here with you at the port of entry.